-Currently, there are limited screening tools that healthcare providers can utilize to identify victims of ST. Moreover, many healthcare providers in the US report never having received formal education on how to properly identify ST.6 Shockingly, US teens, compared with foreign nationals, are among those with the highest risk of becoming victims of ST within US borders.7 Additionally, almost 80% of ST victims reported seeing a medical provider within 1 year of their identification as victims.8 It is known that victims of ST visit both EDs and outpatient clinics for a variety of problems that may be directly related to ST, such as sexual assault; physical injury; infection; exacerbations of chronic conditions; complications of substance use/overdose issues; or pregnancy testing, contraceptive care, and other reproductive issues.3 However, due to lack of healthcare provider knowledge of the issue of ST among children and a reluctance from trafficked children to disclose their victimization, ST is often missed.6
+Currently, there are limited screening tools that healthcare providers can utilize to identify victims of ST. Moreover, many healthcare providers in the US report never having received formal education on how to properly identify ST. Shockingly, US teens, compared with foreign nationals, are among those with the highest risk of becoming victims of ST within US borders.
+Additionally, almost 80% of ST victims reported seeing a medical provider within 1 year of their identification as victims.
+It is known that victims of ST may visit both EDs and outpatient clinics for a variety of problems that may be directly related to ST, such as sexual assault; physical injury; infection; exacerbations of chronic conditions; complications of substance use/overdose issues; or pregnancy testing, contraceptive care, and other reproductive issues.
+However, due to lack of knowledge among healthcare professionals on the issue of ST among children and a reluctance from trafficked children to disclose their victimization, ST is often missed.

 Standardized tools for the recognition and identification of ST have begun to emerge, although widespread use and proliferation remains lacking.
-The Human Trafficking Screening Tool (HTST) has been found to be more effective than usual care for the identification of ST.^{9,10} The HTST is a brief, 19-item instrument that can be completed in less than 5 minutes; an abbreviated, six-item version of the tool can be completed in less than 1 minute.
+The Human Trafficking Screening Tool (HTST) has been found to be more effective than usual care for the identification of ST. The HTST is a brief, 19-item instrument that can be completed in less than 5 minutes an abbreviated sixitem version of the tool can be completed in less than 1 minute.
 The full HTST 19-item instrument assesses for experience of force, fraud, or coercion in regard to trafficking, in addition to experiences pertaining to commercial sex exploitation.

-Although there are limited screening tools available at this time, understanding risk factors that contribute to the possibility of children and adolescents becoming involved in ST can allow healthcare providers to potentially detect child victims of ST. Adolescents who are part of the lesbian/gay/bisexual/transgender/questioning (LGBTQ) community, have substance use problems, learning disabilities, and/or behavioral or mental health disorders are at an increased risk for ST involvement.^{3,11} These subsets of the adolescent population are more likely to experience homelessness, which places them at increased risk of engaging in survival sex behaviors and becoming involved in ST.3,8 Family dysfunction, including a history of abuse, neglect, untreated caregiver psychiatric disorders, substance use disorder, intimate partner violence, and criminality, may also increase the risk of being trafficked.3 A child or adolescent with any history of child maltreatment, parental drug or alcohol misuse, parental mental illness, societal isolation, or interpersonal violence is at a greater risk for falling victim to ST.7 Children living in areas of poverty with high crime rates, prostitution, and transient male populations (like truck stops, military bases, and convention centers) may also be at increased risk of ST.1
+Although screening tools currently available are limited, understanding the risk factors that contribute to the possibility of children and adolescents becoming involved in ST can allow healthcare professionals to potentially detect child victims of ST. Adolescents who are part of the lesbian/gay/bisexual/ transgender/questioning (LGBTQ+) community who have substance use problems, learning disabilities, and/or behavioral or mental health disorders are at an increased risk for ST involvement.3,11 These subsets of the adolescent population are more likely to experience homelessness, which places them at increased risk of engaging in survival sex behaviors and becoming involved in ST. Family dysfunction, including a history of abuse, neglect, untreated caregiver psychiatric disorders, substance use disorder, intimate partner violence, and criminality, may also increase the risk of being trafficked.
+A child or adolescent with any history of child maltreatment, parental drug or alcohol misuse, parental mental illness, societal isolation, or interpersonal violence is at a greater risk for falling victim to ST. Children living in areas of poverty with high crime rates, prostitution, and transient male populations (such as truck stops, military bases, and convention centers) may also be at increased risk of ST.1 possible ST. Suspicion should arise if the patient is "withdrawn or submissive, gives vague and inconsistent histories regarding their injuries or where they live or go to school, or appears to move frequently."
+The healthcare professional may note tattoos on the patient's body that symbolize the patient has been branded by a trafficker.
+One of the biggest red flags a healthcare professional may note is a child or adolescent who is accompanied by a controlling adult who refuses to leave the patient alone or chooses to answer all questions for the patient.